Paulo Jorge (footballer, born 1981): Later career

 Paulo Jorge was definitely sold in mid-July 2008, and joined C.S.
 Marítimo on a two-year deal, alongside Manú and João Coimbra who also transferred from the Estádio da Luz.
 He scored his first competitive goal for the Madeirans on 4 January 2009 during a 4–1 home victory over F.C.
 Paços de Ferreira, and spent most of the season as a right-back.

-In June 2010, Paulo Jorge and former Benfica teammate Nuno Assis joined Al-Ittihad Club (Jeddah) of the Saudi Professional League, under their compatriot manager Manuel José.
+In June 2010, Paulo Jorge and former Benfica teammate Nuno Assis joined Al-Ittihad Club (Jeddah) of the Saudi Pro League, under their compatriot manager Manuel José.
 At the start of 2013, he returned to his country's top flight, being signed by Paulo Alves at Gil Vicente FC.

 Remaining in the same league, Paulo Jorge agreed to a one-year contract at C.F.
 Os Belenenses in July 2013.
 After seven games, he was released by mutual consent on 15 January.